Pupil Premium Strategy Statement

 Challenge numberDetails of Challenge

-1Assessments, observations, and discussions with pupils indicate that disadvantaged pupils generally have fewer life experiences to draw upon when compared to their peers in school.
+1Assessments, observations, and discussions with pupils indicate that our under-served pupils have more limited access to the broad life experiences (music, theatre, the arts and travel) to draw upon compared to their peers in school.

-2Assessments, observations, and discussions with pupils indicate underdeveloped oral language skills and vocabulary gaps among many disadvantaged pupils.
-These are evident from Reception through to KS2 and in general, are more prevalent among our disadvantaged pupils than their peers.
+2Assessments, observations, and discussions with pupils indicate underdeveloped oral language skills and vocabulary gaps.
+These are evident from Reception through to KS2 and in general, are more prevalent among our under-served pupils than their peers.

 Intended Outcomes